Barley yellow dwarf virus (BYDV) management in cereals

 Why is BYDV such an issue in cereals?

-BYDV is the most economically important virus in UK cereals.
-The scale of yield loss depends on aphid activity, BYDV presence and strain, growth stage at infection and environmental conditions.
+Very early infections can result in plant death.
 In the case of severe infections, BYDV can cause losses of up to 60% in winter wheat and 50% in winter barley.
-However, the occurrence of these loss levels is rare.
+However, such losses are rare.

 How to manage BYDV risks in winter cereals

-• Manage ‘green bridges’ that transfer aphids/virus to new crops.
-For example, wait five weeks before cultivating and sowing, and destroy any weeds – especially annual meadow grass and volunteer cereals
+• Manage ‘green bridges’ that transfer aphids/virus to new crops (for example, wait five weeks before cultivating and sowing, and destroy any weeds – especially annual meadow grass and volunteer cereals)**

 • Note that aphid colonisation is generally lower on fields with minimum tillage (retained straw may also benefit natural enemies)